aSoft-Ltd/kotlin-interview/README.md

 ## Introduction

+This is live coding interview.
+While you can join using your phone, joining with your computer as a primary device is a must.
-This interview is meant to mimic the real life scenario while programming a particular problem.
+It is meant to mimic real life scenario while programming a particular problem.
 You are allowed to
 - Ask questions
 - Ask for hints
 - Ask for help

 Hint:

 Googling is also allowed, but it should be the last resort and only invoked if the panelists have failed to answer your question

 ## Preparations
 In order to maximize on the time you have for the interview, please make sure you have the following setup: